-We are now accepting applications for open positions on the Charlotte Pride Festival & Parade Planning Committee, as well as leaders for a variety of our year-round programs.
+We are now accepting applications for open leadership positions for our community programs: Charlotte Latinx Pride and Charlotte Trans Pride.
 Below, you will find those positions, descriptions, expectations and other information listed.

 The Festival & Parade Planning Committee is composed of our team coordinators who oversee vital areas of the Charlotte Pride Festival & Parade.
 The committee holds a monthly Team Huddle when all team coordinators meet to discuss the planning and execution of events and activities for the festival and parade.

 Leaders for our various programs — including Charlotte Trans Pride, Charlotte Latinx Pride and Reel Out Charlotte — assist with and lead on planning for these programs’ activities, working in tandem with Charlotte Pride staff and helping to form volunteer teams to assist them.

 • Read the general expectations and requirements for volunteer team leaders